personium/legacy-api-references/api/en/000_Rest_API_Reference.md

 ## Cell Level API

-Cell Level API
+Cell Level API's comprise of the following features;

-*  Authenticating user and applications accessing the Cell
+*  User and application Authentication
-*  Function to set access control for Cell
+*  Access control
-*  Function to build relations between Cells
+*  Networking Cells
-*  Function to create and manage Box
+*  Box creation and management
-*  Ability to send and receive messages between Cells
+*  Messages exchange between Cells
-*  Function of event processing
+*  Event processing
-*  Function to export / import Cell
+*  Other features

 And so on.
 Many of these functions are implemented in the form of control objects that can be operated with the OData protocol, which is a standard for performing relational data manipulation based on REST.